Strategic and Critical Materials Stock Piling Act of 1939

 Strategic and Critical Materials Stock Piling Act of 1939, 50 USC § 98, is a United States federal law establishing strategic materials supply reserves for the United States common defense, industrial demands, and military commitments.
 The Act of Congress authorize the acquisition of raw material stocks for inventory disposition, rotation, and storage within the United States.

 The Senate legislation was passed by the 76th Congressional session and enacted into law by the 32nd President of the United States Franklin Roosevelt on June 7, 1939.

 Provisions of the Act

 The strategic war materials federal law was drafted as seven sections providing critical material supplies in the event of dependence for a national emergency or threat to the national security of the United States.

+U.S. Presidential Authorizations and Statements of Declarations

-Amendments to 1939 Act
+Amendments and Authorizations to Strategic and Critical Materials Act, 1939

 Amendments and authorization extensions to the Strategic and Critical Materials Stock Piling Act.